Estimate your condo insurance needs

 5 Things to Consider When Selecting Condo Insurance Coverage

 Find out what the H O A's policy covers

-As a Condominium owner, your Homeowners association or HOA typically collects monthly dues that include insurance for the condo's building exteriors and common areas.
-To find out what is included, review the association's bylaws or the master insurance policy.
+As a condominium owner, your homeowners association or H O A generally collects monthly dues that can include insurance for the condo's building exteriors and common areas.
+To find out what that includes, review the association's bylaws or the master insurance policy.

-Bare walls in - This would only cover the exterior structure of the building.
-You'd be responsible for insuring all the interior contents in your home including appliances, personal belongings, bathroom/kitchen fixtures, flooring, etc. if there was a loss.
+- Bare walls in - This would only cover the exterior structure of the building, so you would be responsible for insuring all the interior contents in your home including appliances, personal belongings, bathroom/kitchen fixtures, flooring, etc. if there was a loss.

-All in - These policies protect the exterior and structural interior contents of the building with the exception of your personal property.
+- All in - These policies can protect the exterior and structural interior contents of the building with the exception of your personal property.

 Estimate the amount you would need to repair or replace your condo's interior structure

-Once you determine what your HOA's master insurance policy covers and which parts of the condo you are personally responsible for, you can get a better idea of how much coverage you may want.
+After you determine what your H O A's master insurance policy covers and which parts of the condo you're personally responsible for, you can get a better idea of how much coverage you may want.

-You'll need insurance coverage to replace your personal items if they are stolen, damaged or ruined.
-To assign a value to your personal property, start by taking a home inventory.
+Condo insurance can cover your personal items too if they are ever stolen, damaged or ruined (in a covered loss).
+To understand the full value of your personal property, start by taking a home inventory.

 Coverage for your assets